North Carolina hasn't tested for lead in schools' drinking water. Until now.

 "We're parsing into that more and hope that we can use what we've learned about the statewide (child care) center and Headstart and pre-K testing to potentially apply that to schools," Redmon said.

-In 2019, Environment North Carolina, gave the state an "F" for failing to get lead out of drinking water at schools.
-Krista Early, an advocate at Environment North Carolina's Research and Policy Center, said the updated hazard level and budgeted funds mean the situation has significantly improved over the past year.
+In 2019, a group called Environment North Carolina, gave the state an "F" for failing to get lead out of drinking water at schools.

-"It is the endpoint filtration method where our children no longer have to drink from a water fountain that is leaching lead — and the water fountain itself is the problem," Early said, also pointing to some taps as a problem.
+"It is the endpoint filtration method where our children no longer have to drink from a water fountain that is leaching lead — and the water fountain itself is the problem," said the organization's Krista Early, who also pointed to some taps as a problem.

 "We don't want to spend them all (the funds) on the wealthiest school districts because they were just the quickest ones to do all their testing," Norman said.
 "We have to make sure that we're keeping the funds available for basically all parts of the state that are going to be testing."